BrayanDH/AudioFiltersAutomate/readme.md

 Wou only need put the audios files in the same folder as the script and and run it.

-## Filters Applied: The script applies the following filters to the audio files:
+## The script applies the following filters to the audio files:

 + Noise Reduction: Reduces or removes background noise from the audio.
 + Hardlimiter: Limits the amplitude of the audio to avoid clipping or distortion.